 “YAY!
 YAY!
 YAY!”
 Was all I could say.
 In fact, I was jumping up and down at the check in terminal with passengers turning around looking in my direction.
 I didn’t care as I jumped up and down again, shamelessly waving my hands in the air like a little kid on Christmas day.

 “Please put your luggage on the scale, Ms. Chu, I’m going to check you in now.”
 The lady said with a smile as I put my luggage on the scale.
 I looked at my phone and it said, 10:05 pm, 55 minutes before the flight takes off.

 I quickly made my way past the security check point and walked briskly towards my gate.
 I took out my phone and called my Dad and told him about my ordeal in the last 2 hours.
 On the other side of the line, I could hear my Dad laughing at me as I told my story.
 After I was finished he said, “You better watch out when you get to Sydney!”

 “Why Dad?”
 I asked.

-“They might say, ‘Who the heck processed your application in the middle of the night?'”
-He was still giving me lots of silly laughs.
+“They might say, ‘Who the heck processed your application in the middle of the night?!'”
+He was laughing like a silly little boy.